 3. Customize your timeline

-Drag and drop shapes onto the canvas to create a timeline from scratch, or adjust the dates and milestones on the template to fit your project.
+Create a timeline from scratch, or adjust the dates on the template to fit your project.

 4. Install the Lucidchart add-in for Microsoft Word

 You can add Lucidchart from the Microsoft Store or from Microsoft Word by selecting Insert > Office Add-ins.
 From there, you’ll need to search for Lucidchart and click “Add” to install.
 The add-in will appear in Word as a right-hand sidebar.

 Connect your Lucidchart account, select your timeline from your existing diagrams, and click “Insert” to add your timeline directly into your Word document.
 From the add-in, you’ll also be able to access the Lucidchart canvas to make any changes to your document—just remember to re-insert your diagram afterward (it just takes one click!).

 How to make a timeline in Word directly

 Want to try your hand at making a timeline directly in a Microsoft Word document?
 Follow these simple steps to make your timeline chart using Word’s SmartArt tools.